Jacksonville Landing shooting: Response

 Participants and sponsors of participants took to social media to express safety, injuries, and recollections of the incident.
-Electronic Arts (EA) released a statement saying their "most heartfelt sympathies" went out to the families of the victims and those who were injured and that their focus was on those affected and aiding law enforcement.
+Electronic Arts (EA) released a statement saying its "most heartfelt sympathies" went out to the families of the victims and those who were injured and that its focus was on those affected and aiding law enforcement.
 The publisher would later cancel the three remaining Madden Classic qualifier tournaments in order to reevaluate safety protocols for future live events.
 EA further donated US$1 million as charity for the victims of the shooting and will set up a fund for others to be able to contribute.

 Organizers of several video game-based exhibitions, including PAX, Game Developers Conference, Insomnia Gaming Festival and Electronic Entertainment Expo, as well as other esports tournaments such as the League of Legends Championship Series and Evolution Championship Series (EVO) announced that they would take additional security measures at their upcoming events to protect the safety of their exhibitors and attendees in wake of the shooting.
 The event has also raised concern about increasing security at other esports events in the future to levels similarly seen in other professional sporting events.

 The BBC initial coverage of the shooting compared it to other shootings in the state of Florida, including the Stoneman Douglas High School shooting, the killings of Christina Grimmie, Trayvon Martin, and XXXTentacion, and the Orlando nightclub shooting.
 As the incident occurred 54 hours before the state polls closed in the gubernatorial primary elections, the political and gun law ramifications became political talking points.

 U.S. President Donald Trump contacted Florida Governor Rick Scott, offering federal assistance in response to the shooting.